GerHobbelt/mio/README.md

 using mmap_sink = mio::basic_mmap_sink<std::byte>;
 ```

-Though generally not needed, since mio maps users requested offsets to page boundaries, you can query the underlying system's page allocation granularity by invoking `mio::page_size()`, which is located in `mio/page.hpp`.
+Though generally not needed, since mio maps user-requested offsets to page boundaries, you can query the underlying system's page allocation granularity by invoking `mio::page_size()`, which is located in `mio/page.hpp`.

-### Single Header File
+## Single Header File

 Mio can be added to your project as a single header file simply by including `\single_include\mio\mio.hpp`.
-Single header files can be regenerated at any time by running the `amalgamate.py` script within `\third_party`.
+Single header files can be regenerated at any time by running the `amalgamate.py` script, which is located within `\third_party`.
 ```
 python amalgamate.py -c config.json -s ../include
 ```

 ## CMake

 As a header-only library, mio has no compiled components.
 Nevertheless, a [CMake](https://cmake.org/overview/) build system is provided to allow easy testing, installation, and subproject composition on many platforms and operating systems.

 ### Testing

 Mio is distributed with a small suite of tests and examples.
 When mio is configured as the highest level CMake project, this suite of executables is built by default.
 Mio's test executables are integrated with the CMake test driver program, [CTest](https://cmake.org/cmake/help/latest/manual/ctest.1.html).